FoghornTherapeutics/FHT-ATACseq-pipeline/QC_example_with_outlier.md

 <img src="images/output_results/PCA_outlier.JPG" alt="image" style="width:600px;height:auto;">

-Another QC measure sanity check is with heatmap gives us an overall visual of the sample-to-sample correlations.
-The samples are clustered depending on their correlations.
-We can observe a strong separation between cell lines (bio_context_id is split between green and red).
+The heatmap gives an overall visual of the sample-to-sample correlations.
+They are all-together clustered depending on their correlations. <br/>
+There is a strong separation between cell lines (bio_context_id is split between green and red). <br/>
 For the cell line 1 (green), we can see that samples cluster by treatment (pert_id split between green and red).
 And then samples are split by time.
-It is coherent with the results from the PCA.
-The cell line 2 (red) clusters first by time and then by treatment in accordance with the results from the PCA.
-One more time, the sample B4 is not with the other samples from the treated cell line 2 at 24h abd by consequence shos less agreement with the other replicates.
+It is coherent with the results from the PCA. <br/>
+The cell line 2 (red) clusters first by time and then by treatment in accordance with the results from the PCA. <br/>
+One more time, the sample B4 is not with the other samples from the treated cell line 2 at 24h abd by consequence shows less agreement with the other replicates.

 <img src="images/output_results/heatmap_outlier.JPG" alt="image" style="width:600px;height:auto;">

-The boxplot gives a quantitative look of potentials outliers within cell lines.
-We only computes correlation between the samples of the same cell line here.
-The cell line 1 is in blue and the cell line 2 is in red.
+The boxplot gives a quantitative look of potentials outliers within cell lines.	<br/>
+The cell line 1 is in blue and the cell line 2 is in red. <br/>
-Even though correlation values are greater than 98%, which is really high compared to some previous results, B4 has lower values that the other samples from cell line 2 correlation and the third quartile is lower than the 1st quartile of the other samples.
+Even though correlation values are greater than 98%, which is really high compared to some previous results, B4 has lower values than the other samples from the same cell line.
+Its third quartile is lower than the 1st quartile of the other samples.
 Another evidence that B4 has less overlap with the other samples.

 <img src="images/output_results/boxplot_outlier.JPG" alt="image" style="width:600px;height:auto;">